Workshops are places where the risk of accidents is high, we all realize that.

 - Blaklader work pant

-Keeping workstations clean, clearing passageways, removing spills immediately.
+Keeping workstations clean, clearing passageways, removing spills immediately can prevent many accidents.

 Order and tidiness are basic prerequisites for workshop safety.